dtx525942103/RapidASR/README.md

 # RapidASR
 A cpp implementation of wenet-onnx inspired by recognize-onnx.py in wenet in which it implements the infererence in ONNXRuntime.
-For a version of pure CPP code, we need to do a bit work to rewrite some compoments.
+For a version of pure CPP code, we need to do a bit of work to rewrite some components.